 2011-12: Petersson made his NHL debut with the Senators as a 21-year-old, seeing five minutes of ice time with no points nor penalty minutes in a January game at Anaheim, before being returned to Binghamton for the remainder of the season.
 Petersson had a successful first season in North America, scoring 23 goals with 21 assists in 60 AHL games – missing time in December due to an injury – and finished minus-seven with 20 penalty minutes.
 Binghamton missed the AHL playoffs; finishing fifth in the East Division.

 Petersson is a one-dimensional offensive player.
-A magician with the puck with plenty of slick moves in his repertoire.
-He loves to challenge the opposing defenseman and is good one-one-one.
-Petersson is a natural scorer, but at the same time delivers crisp passes.
-The only knock here, is that he sometimes is a bit too puck happy, and should pass more.
-What makes him even tougher to stop, is the fact that he is an above average skater with good acceleration and agility.
+He is a magician with the puck with plenty of slick moves in his repertoire and loves to challenge the opposing defenseman.
+Petersson is a natural scorer with good one-on-one tricks but at the same time delivers crisp passes.
+He is sometimes a bit too puck happy but what makes him even tougher to stop is his skating ability with good acceleration and agility.
+Petersson's defensive game, work ethic and consistency are likely the reason he has yet to crack the NHL level.
+He is inconsistent in his back-check and coverage assignments while solely focused on contributing offensively.
+Extremely productive at some times there are other times where he seems disinterested.